tao-pr/52-challenges/011-tensor/README.md

-# Estimate level of noise in images with TensorFlow
+# Let TensorFlow estimate the crosshair coordinates in images

 TBD